 Top 20 Common eLearning Terms

 1. Learning Management System (LMS)

-A software platform for the delivery and reporting of training courses or educational programs.
+A learning platform for the delivery and reporting of training courses or educational programs.
 In an LMS, learning content is centralized and can be made available to users 24/7, in addition to the tracking and analysis of learning data for enhanced performance and continued learner improvement.
 Content can be changed or upgraded directly with very minimal administrative resources needed.